kirkins/EuroRomCom/README.md

-# EuroRomCom - European Romance Communication
+# European Romance Communication _(EuroRomCom)_

 This is a collection of json word lists which exist in all or several romance languages.
+This project also includes sample activities which use said data.

 ## Table of Contents